 Composite cladding

-The composite cladding has come with many benefits since its introduction to replace wood cladding.
+Composite cladding has come with many benefits since its introduction to replace wood cladding.
 You are likely to find discounted prices for composite cladding materials.
 Go for composite cladding if you plan to clad your home at a lower cost.
 Regardless of the materials you use, they will always be resilient yet easy to work with.

 This method makes your building resistant to insects and customizes the appearance of your house.
-Additionally, it allows your home to withstand all the harsh conditions that weather throws on your way.
+Additionally, it allows your home to withstand all the harsh conditions that the weather throws on your way.
 Like plastic cladding, it is also easy to maintain, thus relieving you from replacing the cladding now and then.
 Typically, you can be guaranteed to have up to 10 years of uninterrupted weatherproof performance.

 Plastic cladding